HugoMartel/MathematiC/wiki.md

 ### Comments
 - multiline: /\*\*/
 - singleline: //

 ---

 ## VI.
 Keyboard Shortcuts
-You can of course use keyboard shortcuts in the program, some of them can be used everywhere, some other only work when you're typing code,
+You can of course use keyboard shortcuts in the program, some of them can be used everywhere, some other only work when you're typing code, **the following is for AZERTY keyboard**.

 | keyboard input |   output    |